 "There are no strong epidemiologic studies in the medical literature that link breast cancer risk and antiperspirant use, and very little scientific evidence to support this claim.
 In fact, a carefully designed epidemiologic study of this issue published in 2002 compared 813 women with breast cancer and 793 women without the disease.
 The researchers found no link between breast cancer risk and antiperspirant use, deodorant use, or underarm shaving," reports The American Cancer Society.

 That being said, I’m not against limiting the number of chemicals I put in and on my body.
 So when I read about Crystal’s Body Deodorant Stone ($7), I was game to give it a try.
 That, and Ashley Graham says the spray version is her favorite.
 In 1984, the company’s founder traveled to France and learned of a mineral salt product used to purify water—which, he discovered, forms a protective barrier on the skin against odor-causing bacteria.
 Thus, the idea for the first-ever crystal deodorant was born.

 So here are the facts: The deodorant stone offers safe, natural odor protection using only mineral salts and can be used as a gentle alternative to products with aluminum chlorohydrate, aluminum zirconium, phthalates, and parabens.

 The first thing I realized after opening the package?
-It’s not actually a crystal deodorant but rather a large hunk of mineral salt shaped into a gem-like stone.
+It’s not actually a crystal deodorant but rather a large chunk of mineral salt shaped into a gem-like stone.
 Still chic though.
 I moistened the top of the rock and applied it to clean skin after my morning shower each day.
 The texture was super silky and soft—not at all rough or abrasive like I thought it might be.
 It didn’t leave my underarms sticky or with chalky, white residue either.
 I went on with my days like any other, sweating through my morning commute and freezing in the office.